paduagroup/pol_openmm/run-openmm.md

 ### Choice of Drude thermostat (and OpenMM version)

-Although the TGNH thermostat is certainly superior, I couldn't make it work with our `xml` force field files, which run fine in the latest OpenMM 7.5.
+Although the TGNH thermostat is certainly superior, I couldn't make it work with our `xml` force field files, which run fine in the latest OpenMM versions.
 There may be bugs or incomplete implementations in OpenMM 7.4.2.

 The authors of the TGNH are updating it to a more recent version of OpenMM, but gave no date.
 I think that reverse engineering the force field formats for our systems to run with TGNH in OpenMM 7.4.2 is not worth the effort.

-As a result, I would favour using the standard Drude dual thermostats that come with OpenMM 7.5-7.7.
+As a result, I would favour using the standard Drude dual thermostats that come with vanilla OpenMM.
 Maybe these are not the very best but they should be fine for equilibrium quantities (but not ideal for diffusion).
 Anyway, this is what almost everyone else is using.

 Another point is that the Langevin integrators can be considerably faster than Nosé-Hoover, also in their Drude versions.
-The Langevin are stochastic and not good for transport properties, but shoudl be ok for equilibrium quantities.
+The Langevin are stochastic and not good for transport properties, but should be ok for equilibrium quantities.

 ### Temperatures